OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:46

-> I will also speak of Your testimonies before kings,
+> I will also declare Your testimonies before kings,
 > And shall not be ashamed.

 ## Psalm 119:47